-Sprawling epic covering 40 years — from the 1880s to 1920s — of Oklahoma history.
-The story is told from the perspective of a lawyer & newspaper editor, Yancey Cravat (Richard Dix, The Ghost Ship) and his wife, Sabra (Irene Dunne, I Remember Mama).
+Forty years — from 1880s to 1920s — of Oklahoma history.
+The story is told from the perspective of a lawyer and newspaper editor, Yancey Cravat (Richard Dix, The Ghost Ship) and his wife, Sabra (Irene Dunne, I Remember Mama).

 Reaction & Thoughts:

-RKO’s Cimarron, directed by Wesley Ruggles (I’m no Angel), entered the history books as the first western to win an Oscar for Best Picture.
+Cimarron entered the history books as the first western to win an Oscar for Best Picture.
 It isn’t a western in the classic tradition, though.
 It’s mostly a two-generation melodrama based on Edna Ferber’s best-selling novel of the same name.
 Today, the film is more of a curio than anything else.
-It’s a creaky, talky epic with stilted acting, more interested in showing off the then innovative use of sound to moviegoers.
+It’s a creaky and talky epic with stilted acting, more interested in showing off the then innovative use of sound to moviegoers.

 It’s hard for me to be too critical of an early sound movie.
 I’m sure the filmmakers did their best under the circumstances.
 One must be willing to be transported to another era, when sound was considered a gimmick and shooting outdoors was extremely difficult.
 You also have to be lenient with the film’s stereotypes.

 Cimarron‘s best scenes are at the beginning of the movie.
 The Oklahoma Land Rush of 19889 was spectacularly filmed.
 The early scenes of chaos and lawlessness are good too.
-The movie loses its “mojo” halfway through it.
-The Oscar-winning script feels rushed, especially during the last third.
+Cimarron loses its “mojo” halfway through it.
+The film feels rushed, especially during the last third.
 Many things are left unexplained.

-That being said, the politics in the film are fascinating.
+That said, the politics in the film are fascinating.
 The husband treats minorities with respect.
 He also comes to the defense of a woman (Estelle Taylor, The Southerner) with a shady past.
 The wife, on the other hand, is traditional-minded and believes in the status quo.
-This is the core of the conflict.
 It’s interesting to see the man, not the woman, as an agent of social change (after all, the book was written by a woman).
 But neither one has much common sense, which makes them very frustrating characters.

 This brings me to my main issue with the film: the two main characters are so unlikable!
 We see the evolution of Oklahoma through the eyes of a morally-questionable couple and that tainted the experience for me.
 The husband is selfish and flaky.
 The wife is racist and pretentious.
 They are supposed to be the founders of the state of Oklahoma, and deliberately or not, you feel that the territory was built by awful people.